chenzx921020/MoEQuant/Tables_for_R1_eTCn.md

 ---

-**Table R2: Influence of different temperatures $\tau$ of different models on the final average accuracy on 8 zero-shot tasks.**
+**Table R2: Influence of different temperatures $\tau$ of different models on the final average accuracy on 7 tasks.**

 |        τ         |  1.0  |  1.1  |  1.2  |  1.3  |  1.4  |  1.5  |
 | :--------------: | :---: | :---: | :---: | :---: | :---: | :---: |